ryanewtaylor/iamrewt.com/content/post/2021-09-powering-up-my-prompt.md

 ---

-I'm currently setting up a new dev environment - and since I haven't posted anything to this space in **four years** - an update on how I set up my PowerShell prompt would be a decent re-introduction to blogging.
-After all, [Setting Up Git and SSH in PowerShell with posh-git][first-post] was my first blog post!
+I'm currently setting up a new dev environment - and since I haven't posted anything to this space in ages - an update on how I set up my PowerShell prompt should be a decent (re)introduction to blogging.

 Here's a look at my finished terminal.